 Continuing Policy Fellow, Centre for Science and Policy

-Graham has retired from the civil service in May 2019 and received a CBE for public service in the 2020 New Year honours.
+Graham retired from the civil service in May 2019 and received a CBE for public service in the 2020 New Year honours.
 Graham was awarded the Lifetime Contribution to Transport award at the November 2019 National Transport Awards.
 He was the UK First Delegate to the World Roads Association (WRA), between 2017 and 2019.
 He was also a member of the WRA Executive Committee and Strategic Planning Commission.
 The WRA has 122 member states and is the global body that produces strategic guidance and technical advice across the full range of highways matters.
 He delivered a major UK presence at the 26th World Road Congress in Abu Dhabi in October 2019.

 Until May 2019 Graham also led the Local Transport Directorate at the Department for Transport (DfT).
-This multi-disciplinary unit comprises policy experts, economists, statisticians and other professional staff, with responsibility in England (except London) for local transport funding (maintenance and new build), buses & taxis, local sustainable transport initiatives, and transport solutions for disabled people.
-The Directorate is a major contributor to the Government’s economic growth and localism agendas, and is accountable for about £2.3 billion of public expenditure per annum in 2019.
+This multi-disciplinary unit comprised policy experts, economists, statisticians and other professional staff, with responsibility in England (except London) for local transport funding (maintenance and new build), buses & taxis, local active travel initiatives, and transport solutions for disabled people.
+The Directorate was a major contributor to the Government’s economic growth and localism agendas, and was accountable for about £2.3 billion of public expenditure per annum in 2019.
 Since the onset of Covid-19, the Directorate has expanded further in staffing and budget.

 Graham has been a leading member of various cross-cutting DfT committees, including the central Strategy Committee, and remains deputy head of the policy profession in DfT.
 He led for the department on relations with the devolved administrations in Scotland, Wales and Northern Ireland until November 2017.
 Graham also had a leadership role in DfT’s contribution to the London Paralympic Games 2012.